Preface content

 The BBSRC National Virology Centre: The Plowright Building

-Unique in the UK, The Plowright Building provides the ability to carry out internationally excellent research on viruses safely at the highest level of containment.
-It is a Category 4 bio-containment facility – designed to ensure that no virus can get out, and to prevent cross-contamination within the facility itself.
-With three international reference labs for ten exotic viral diseases of livestock at its core, the pathogens that Pirbright studies include some of the most contagious viruses known, as well as economically significant viruses such as foot-and-mouth disease virus (FMDV), bluetongue virus (BTV), peste de petits ruminants virus (PPRV) and African swine fever virus (ASFV).
+With three international reference labs for ten exotic viral diseases of livestock at its core, the pathogens studied within The Plowright Building include some of the most contagious viruses known, as well as economically significant viruses such as foot-and-mouth disease virus (FMDV), bluetongue virus (BTV), peste de petits ruminants virus (PPRV) and African swine fever virus (ASFV).
 Its infrastructure allows safe working at the highest national and international regulatory standards.

-Delivering this "first-of-its-kind facility", Lindsay Hock, editor of R&D Magazine, describes how the design team took the conventional box-inside-a-box design for containment and pulled it inside-out.
-Instead of the virus – or the labs – buried in the center, the design team put people at the center.
-The new model includes a central light-filled atrium, with zones with containment surrounding it.
-The curtain wall of the atrium defines a containment boundary that is sealed.
-A radical departure from traditional bunker-like Category 4 containment facilities, this new model is safer, enhances research productivity and is exponentially more comfortable and pleasant for researchers and staff, and aligns with the worldwide trend towards multidisciplinary collaborative science.
+The building includes a central light-filled atrium, with containment zones surrounding it.
+The curtain wall of the atrium defines a sealed containment boundary.
+A radical departure from traditional bunker-like Category 4 containment facilities, this new model is safer, enhances research productivity, and is exponentially more comfortable and pleasant for researchers and staff.
+It aligns with the worldwide trend towards multidisciplinary collaborative science.

-The BBSRC National Virology Centre: The Plowright Building was officially opened by Business Secretary, Vince Cable on 31 October 2014.
+The building was officially opened by Sir Vince Cable on 31 October 2014.

 Plowright external